nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

     nixcloud.email.enableGreylisting = false;

-# ACME Let's Encrypt
+## ACME Let's Encrypt

-Nixcloud Email automatically acquires a let's encrypt ssl certificate for your mail server.
-This requires us to start a webserver on port 80.
+When using `nixcloud.email.enableACME = true;`, which is a default we automatically acquires a let's encrypt TLS certificate for your mail server.

-If you want a web application on the same host you should disable ACME and manually provide an SSL certificate to the mail server.
+This is implemented by starting `nixcloud.reverse-proxy`  on port 80.

+See [nixcloud.reverse-proxy.md](nixcloud.reverse-proxy.md) if you need to connect legacy webservices based on `services.nginx` or `services.httpd` and [nixcloud.webservices.md](nixcloud.webservices.md) if you want to use the nixcloud-webservices infrastructure.

-## Providing your own SSL certificate
+## Providing your own TLS certificate

 Use